-- Reception Baseline Assessment will be carried out during the first 6 weeks of Reception Year. - EYFS profile will be completed for every child in the final term of their Reception year to assess their development; to make the transition to Year 1 smoother; and to help the Year 1 teacher plan a curriculum that will suit all of the pupils in their new class. - Summative standardised tests (SATs) with statutory tests at the end of Years 2 (ending 2023) and Year 6. - Year 4 Multiplication Tables Check.
+- Reception Baseline Assessment will be carried out during the first 6 weeks of Reception Year. (not in 2020 due to Covid 19) - EYFS profile will be completed for every child in the final term of their Reception year to assess their development, to make the transition to Year 1 smoother, and to help the Year 1 teacher plan a curriculum that will suit all of the pupils in their new class. - Summative standardised tests (SATs) with statutory tests at the end of Years 2 (ending 2023) and Year 6. - Year 4 Multiplication Tables Check.